SichengLeoLiu/COMP5405---Digital-Media-Computing/README.md

 # COMP5405---Digital-Media-Computing
 The repository for the Digital media computing course in USYD.

 The dataset contains two parts, which are animal face and human face.
-Human face data is stored  'human_dog/trainA'.
+Human face data is stored  'human_dog/trainA' and 'human_dog/testA'.